 Cost: 500 baht; Time: 4 hours; Online ticket booking

-The first stop is, of course, Railay beach which is in Krabi mainland and next to Aon Nang beach, but this could only be accessed by waterways.
-It is a comparatively mainstream and hence a little crowded but is also a must-visit.
-Apart from the white sand beach and emerald blue sea water with the colorful long-tail boats, this beach also has some temple caves.
+The first stop is, of course, Railay beach which is on the Krabi mainland and next to Aon Nang beach.
+But this could only be accessed by waterways.
+It is comparatively mainstream and hence a little crowded but is also a must-visit.
+Apart from the white sand beach and emerald blue sea water with the colourful long-tail boats, this beach also has some temple caves.

 Now, if you are aware of popular culture in the east (and India) is the worship of the phallic symbol commonly knows as ‘penis’.
 Yes, I am talking about the male genitals.
 At Railay beach, you will find a cave temple dedicated to the worship of phallus along with the sculpture of a phallus in various sizes, big and small being prayed to.
 I saw many tourists giggling, but I would suggest you refrain from it for it may hurt local sentiments.

 The second stop and the first island is Koh Poda.
 It is comparatively bigger in size than all others in the 4-island tour.
 It’s a lovely island and is one of those whose pictures keep popping up on the internet and wallpaper and you wonder if they are even real.
 Yes, they are.